-Panic often sets in.
-But you don’t have to, as you can retrieve those “lost” photos or videos, provided that you use the right Canon photo recovery software and follow the right steps.
+Panic sets in.
+But don’t worry, because you may be able to retrieve those “lost” photos or videos, provided that you use the right Canon photo recovery software and follow the right steps.

-In this article, we’re going to show you how to "undelete" Canon or "unformat" the card and help you pull back the lost photographs.
+In this article, we’re going to show you how to recover deleted pictures from a Canon camera.

-Note: there isn’t a button or function in Canon that enables you to undo such operation, but you can use the techniques we’re introducing below to recover your Canon files.
+Note: there isn’t a button or function in Canon that allows you to undo or undelete, but you can use the technique we’re introducing below to recover your Canon files.

 Formatting a Canon camera card is similar, it does not erase the data right away unless you continue using the same camera to take more photographs.
 The newly generated data can overwrite the old one.
 Once your lost photos are overwritten, it’s safe to say they are gone for good.

 As we explained above, although you no longer have access to your images from the camera, the data contained in those images are still intact there.
 If you haven’t taken any new photos (or saved new data to the memory card), it’s almost guaranteed that you’ll be able to recover the lost pics.
 Bottom line — it all depends whether your previously deleted files are overwritten or not.

 The good part is that the overwriting activity can take quite some to occur if you use a secure digital (SD) or Compact Flash (CF) card.
 However, it’s extremely hard to tell whether overwriting has occurred or not.

 What should you do now?
 Stop using your Canon for any further shooting!